wtsi-hgi/secrets/README.md

 If the secrets file has not yet been created, you will be prompted for your GnuPG encryption and signing key IDs.

+You mustn't supply more `--must-include` arguments than the `--length`, otherwise an error will be raised.
+Also note that the `--allowed` and `--must-include` classes may be mutually exclusive.

+**Warning** Specifying the secret in the command line is dangerous, as it will be preserved in your shell history.
+If you must do this, rather than generating a random password, then you're advised to add a layer of indirection.
+For example, in Bash:

+    secrets keep [OPTIONS] SECRET_ID "$(read -rsp "Secret: " X && echo "$X")"

 ### `tell`

     secrets tell [OPTIONS] SECRET_ID